FoghornTherapeutics/FHT-nIDR/README.md

 **Step 4**: Compute the min percent rank of the shuffled distribution for each peak over the three replicates.
 In other words, we compute the percent rank of each replicates, i.e., we have three percent rank for each replicate.
 Then we only keep the minimum of the percent rank for each peak id. <br/>
 **Step 5**: Compute the ECDF and select the min percentage rank that corresponds to keeping above 90% of the reads.
 In this example, the min percent rank is around 0.53. <br/>
 **Step 6**: Only keep peaks that have a min percent rank higher than the selected threshold from the null distribution. <br/>
-**Step 7**: Generate Empirical Cumulative Distribution Function (ECDF) plots of the min percent rank (aka consistency across replicates) of all peaks found in the group of replicates.
-Below is an example, the x-axis is the "min percent rank" which indicates the consistency of a peak across the replicates, a higher value corresponds to a higher consistency of peaks accross replicates.
+**Step 7**: Generate Empirical Cumulative Distribution Function (ECDF) plot of the min percent rank (aka consistency across replicates) of all peaks found in the group of replicates - lower right graph below..
+The x-axis is the "min percent rank" which indicates the consistency of a peak across the replicates - a higher value corresponds to a higher consistency of a peak accross the replicates.
 The y-axis is the fraction peaks that have at least that value.
-The red curve is plotting the actual data and the blue curve is the simulated null distribution.
-The green dashed line indicates a p-value of 0.1 based on the blue null curve and determines the consistency score threshold to use for keeping the real peaks.
-In this case, the green dashed line indicates the threshold where 90% of the null peaks have a consistency score below 0.53.
-Therefore this sets a threshold for choosing peaks with a p value < 0.1.
-0.53 is considered to be a relatively high min percent rank.
-The null distribution is above the true values, meaning that replicates of the same group show more consistency and they are not random.
+The red curve is plotting the data and the blue curve is the empirical null distribution.
+The green dashed line indicates a p-value of 0.1 based on the blue null curve and determines the threshold of min percent rank aka consistency score to use for keeping the peaks whose consistency value has a p-value <= 0.1.
+In this case, the green dashed line indicates the threshold is a min percent rank of 0.53.
+As a further QC check, the null distribution is above the true values, meaning that replicates of the same group show more consistency than the empirical null.

 <img src="readme_figures/data_flow.JPG" alt="image" style="width:1000px;height:auto;">